maxall41/RustSASA/README.md

 ## Using with MDAnalysis <img src="https://github.com/maxall41/RustSASA/blob/radical/imgs/mdanalysis-logo.png" width="25" height="25">

 RustSASA can be used with MDAnalysis to calculate SASA for a protein in a trajectory.
-RustSASA/MDSASA-BOLT is **17x faster** than mdakit_sasa.
+RustSASA is **17x faster** than mdakit_sasa.

 ```python
 import MDAnalysis as mda